rishabh625/PepipostTutorials/how to send email in java.md

 ```

-At the End of the article Find Running Java Code to send attachments in Email.
+Here is a running Java Code to send attachments in email:

-## Conclusion

-Now You have implemented Java Mail API in your project and you can send emails using SMTP Servers in your Project.
 #### Java Code to send attachment in Email
 ``` java
 package com.sendemail;